-Both Parties are required to complete an intake interview with the Supervised Visitation Staff prior to any visits.
+Both Parties are required to complete an intake interview with the Family Pathways staff prior to any visits.
 The intake process includes policies and procedures that will ensure a safe visit for the children and parents.

 - Contact between a parent and their child(ren) in the presence of a third person who is responsible for observing and ensuring the safety of those involved.

 - Supervision of the transfer of the child(ren) from one parent to the other, limited to the actual transfer with the remainder of the visit unsupervised.
 In these situations, extra precautions are taken to ensure that the individuals exchanging the child do not come in contact with one another

 - Provides a safe and confidential environment for parents to visit with their children.